GeorgeVasiliadis/Scrap11888/README.md

 2. On a terminal run `pip install Scrap11888`
 3. Run `scrap`

-> Just in case the script is not recognized (more likely in Linux systems), just import the package manually and run it. `python -c "import Scrap11888; Scrap11888.main()"` should do the trick.
+> Just in case the script is not recognized (more likely in Linux systems), just import the package manually and run it programmatically.
+Something like `python -c "import Scrap11888; Scrap11888.main()"` should do the trick.

 ## Notes
 **GDPR:** All gathered data should be manually deleted within a month since scrap-day.
 Auto-deletion feature will soon be available.